i05nagai/memorandum/language/english.md

     * drink
         * If someone serving drinks in a bar cuts you off, that person stops serving you alcoholic drinks because they think you have drunk too many:
 * get to
+    * have chance
+        * auxiliary verb
         * to have an opportunity to do something:
+    * begin
+        * auxiliary verb
         * to begin to do or be:
+* auxiliary
+    * adj
+    * giving help or support, especially to a more important person or thing
+    * auxiliary stuff/nurce
 * nougat
+    * is a family of confections made with sugar or honey, roasted nuts, whipped eggs white, and sometimes chopped candied fruit.
+* candied fruit
+    * crystallized fruit, glace fruit
+    *
 * USS nimitz
     * USS Nimitz (CVN-68) is a supercarrier of the United States Navy, and the lead ship of her class.
+* wimp
+    * n, C
+        * a person who is not stong, brave, or confident
+* feud
+    * an argument that has existed for a long time between two people or groups, causing a lot of anger or violence
+* desertion
+    * n, C or U,
+        * the act of leaving the armed forces without permission
+    * n, C or U
+        * the act of leaving someone befind in a diffuclut situation
+* honoray
+    * adj